learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/LLM_Testing_Debugging.md

 Even though LLM can be great for reducing the chance of missing some edge cases, it is always important for you to take steps to generate test cases.

 ### Generating Test Data
 Instead of generating test cases directly as some programming language, you can also ask LLM to create test data in specific formats (e.g. JSON, CSV).

+Here are an interesting blog that tries to create JSON payloads for API request: [Using LLMs for test data generation](https://blog.dkwr.de/development/llm-for-test-data-generation/?utm_source=hnblogs.substack.com)

 Even though the data it can generate is limited because LLM has limits on the number of tokens that it can output, you can make those data your starting point.
+You might also want to do validation on your generated data since it can generate incorrect data.

 ### Generating Personas
 Persona-based testing is an important technique you can use for quality assurance.